 If you don’t need the flexibility of a wireless network setup, using an Ethernet connection to hardwire all your devices to the same local network provides an extremely reliable way to stream live video.
-Check out this article for a step-by-step guide on connecting your devices using hardwired Ethernet.
+This is a popular option for crowded venues such as concert halls and convention centers.

 Ethernet setup requirements

 - A reliable AC router (we recommend this one)